-New ONLINE SO LIST!
+New Online SO List!

 New online mailing list for wives and SOs of crossdressers and men who consider themselves to be transgendered; no topic off limits.
 Attitudes range from complete acceptance to really struggling.
 Open to women only-no crossdressers please!
-Women need a place where they can feel safe to disissues.
-Write Jenni cuss these to at www.aluckywife@aol.com and explain a little about your situation.
+Women need a place where they can feel safe to discuss these issues.
+Write to Jenni at www.aluckywife@aol.com and explain a little about your situation.